zcrayman/tut-data/2/README.ftl.md

 > **Note:** Do not set up any authentication.

-After you have installed it, launch it:
+After you have installed MongoDB, launch the MongoDB database daemon using the following command:

 ```sh
 $ mongod
 ```

-You should see something like this:
+You should then see an output that is something like the following:

 ```
 all output going to: /usr/local/var/log/mongodb/mongo.log
 ```

-Now launch the command line client:
+Now launch the command-line client with:

 ```sh
 $ mongo
 ```

-And see the response:
+You should then see a prompt that contains something like the following:

 ```
 MongoDB shell version: 2.0.8